bytestoskills/software-engineer-toolbox/career/tech-leadership.md

 Most engineers are trained to value cleverness.
 We love elegant solutions, clever abstractions, one-liners that feel like magic.
 But leadership teaches you something different: clever code doesn’t scale, clarity does.

-Clarity isn’t just about code readability; it’s about communication.
+Clarity isn’t just about code readability, it’s about communication.
 When you lead, your biggest output is no longer commits, it’s understanding.
 The clearer you are, the faster everyone moves.
 Confusion is the silent killer of productivity.

 Cleverness often hides uncertainty.
 You can sense it in the design that “just works” but no one can explain why, or the meeting where everyone nods but nobody could repeat what was decided.
 Clarity, on the other hand, forces you to face ambiguity head-on.
 It demands you explain, simplify, and teach.